 Data¶

-Store and retrieve typed data at runtime - numbers, strings, objects - using a simple key-value database that works in the Inspector.
+Store and retrieve typed data at runtime - numbers, strings, objects - using a simple key-value storage that works in the Inspector.

 Assembly: Jungle.Data